Bigg Boss Marathi

-Bigg Boss (or colloquially Bigg Boss Marathi) is the Marathi-language version of the reality television programme Bigg Boss based on Big Brother and airs on Colors Marathi.
-Mahesh Manjrekar hosted the show for four seasons.

-The third season was planned to launch in May 2020, but was postponed due to the COVID-19 pandemic.
-However, the season started on 19 September 2021.
+Bigg Boss Marathi is the Marathi-language version of the reality television programme Bigg Boss, based on Big Brother, which airs on Colors Marathi.
+Mahesh Manjrekar hosted the show for four seasons and the fifth season was hosted by Ritesh Deshmukh.
+The third season was to be launched in May 2020, but was postponed due to the COVID-19 pandemic.
+The season eventually started on 19 September 2021.

 Overview

 Concept

-Bigg Boss Marathi is a reality show based on the Hindi show Bigg Boss which too was based on the original Dutch Big Brother format developed by John de Mol Jr. A number of contestants (known as "housemates") live in a purpose-built house and are isolated from the rest of the world.
-Each week, housemates nominate two of their fellow housemates for eviction, and the housemates who receives the most nominations would face a public vote.
+Bigg Boss Marathi is a reality show based on the Hindi show Bigg Boss, which itself is based on the original Dutch Big Brother format developed by John de Mol Jr. A number of contestants (known as "housemates") live in a purpose-built house and are isolated from the rest of the world.
+Each week, housemates nominate two of their fellow housemates for eviction, and the housemates who receive the most nominations would face a public vote.
 Eventually, one housemate would leave after being "evicted" from the House.
-In the final week, there will be five housemates. remaining, and the public will vote for who they wanted to win.
+In the final week, there will be five housemates remaining, and the public will vote for who they wanted to win.
 Unlike other versions of Big Brother, the Marathi version uses celebrities as housemates, not members of the general public.

-The house

-The house is well-furnished and decorated.
-It has a range of modern amenities, but just two bedrooms, living area, kitchen, store room, smoking room, and four toilet bath rooms.
-There is a garden, pool, activity area and gym in the House.
-There is also a Confession Room, where the housemates may be called in by Bigg Boss for any kind of conversation, and for the nomination process.
-The House has no TV connection, no telephones, and no Internet connection.
-The set has been built on the place of Big Boss Hindi version.
-There are 100 cctv cameras which keep eye on contestants.